Evolutionary psychiatry: Anxiety

 Anxiety is a feeling of worry, unpleasantness and dread towards possible future events and exists to protect us from dangers.
+Next to normal anxiety there are multiple types of anxiety disorders which are all characterised by excessive fear and anxiety.
+These disorders include: specific phobias (e.g., agoraphobia), generalized anxiety disorder, social anxiety disorder, separation anxiety disorder, panic disorder, and selective mutism.
 In the US, anxiety disorders are the most common mental illness, with around 29% of adults expected to have any anxiety disorder in their lifetime.
 Women are disproportionately affected.

-Evolutionary perspectives on anxiety disorders generally consider the adaptive function of the emotion of normal anxiety, and reasons this adaptive system may manifest in the various types of anxiety disorder.
+Evolutionary perspectives on anxiety disorders generally consider the adaptive function of the emotion of normal anxiety, and reasons this adaptive system may manifest in the various types of anxiety disorders.

 A key evolutionary explanation for anxiety disorder is the Smoke Detector Principle.
 It is often preferable to overactivate anxiety in dangerous situations, in the same way a smoke detector is designed to overactivate.
 Randolph Nesse writes:

 "You are thirsty on the ancient African savanna and a watering hole is just ahead, but you hear a noise in the grass.
 It could be a lion, or it might just be a monkey.
 Should you flee?
 It depends on the costs.
 Assume that fleeing in panic costs 100 calories.
-Not fleeing costs nothing if it is only a monkey, but if the noise was made by a lion, the cost is 100'000 calories – about how much energy a lion would get from having you for lunch!"
+Not fleeing costs nothing if it is only a monkey, but if the noise was made by a lion, the cost is 100,000 calories – about how much energy a lion would get from having you for lunch!"

-Next to normal anxiety there are multiple types of anxiety disorders which are all characterised by excessive fear and anxiety.
-These disorders include: specific phobias (e.g., agoraphobia), generalized anxiety disorder, social anxiety disorder, separation anxiety disorder, panic disorder, and selective mutism.